fluxninja/aperture/docs/content/self-hosting/architecture.md

 Aperture Controller also needs its supporting databases.

 Aperture uses two databases to store configuration, telemetry, and flow control
-information: [Prometheus][] and [etcd][].
-Prometheus enables Aperture to monitor the system and detect deviations from the service-level objectives (SLOs) defined in the declarative policies.
+information: [Prometheus][prometheus] and [etcd][etcd].
+Prometheus enables
+Aperture to monitor the system and detect deviations from the service-level objectives (SLOs) defined in the declarative policies.
 Aperture Controller uses etcd (distributed key-value store) to persist the declarative policies that define the control circuits and their components, as well as the adjustments synchronized between the Controller and Agents.

 Existing etcd and
 [scalable Prometheus](https://promlabs.com/blog/2021/10/14/promql-vendor-compatibility-round-three)